 Required Reading:

-Read the Appendix A reading provided in Canvas (see the Additional (Optional) Reading Material link in the Lesson 1 module), especially if this is your first course in statistics or it has been a long time since you took a statistics class.
+Read the Appendix A reading provided in Canvas (see this link), especially if this is your first course in statistics or it has been a long time since you took a statistics class.
 This reading will provide a refresher on some basic statistical concepts.

 A.1.
 Statistical Notation